bcgov/DevEx-Roadmap/_pages/index.md

 Evaluate and Refine the concierge MVP

-Please visit the Pay 4 Pull [KanBoard](https://waffle.io/BCDevExchange/BCDevExchange-app)
+Please visit the Pay 4 Pull [KanBoard](https://trello.com/b/HiFIKN0j/p4p)

 <h2 id="Civic_Community_Contributions">Code With Us / Civic Community Contributions</h2>

+As a **developer**...

-1. As a developer, I want to easily contribute work to BC Public Sector programs without time pressure so that I can help improve services and my community.
+I want to easily contribute work to BC Public Sector programs without time pressure so that I can help improve services and my community.

+As a **program owner**...

-2. As a program owner, I want to obtain volunteer contributions from developers so that I can improve my programs and services faster and build a community of knowledge for my product.
+I want to obtain volunteer contributions from developers...

+so that I can improve my programs and services faster and build a community of knowledge for my product.

-### Code With Us / Civic Community Contributions
+### Code With Us / Civic Community Contributions - Roadmap

 Go and talk to people about the list of refined / new features